charles-bernard/Quorum_DB/README.md

 python -u <your_username> -d quorum_db -i initial_table.template.csv -o ../../website/data
 ```

-The output ```data/``` directory will contain the csv files used to populate the db as well as the fasta sequences corresponding to the gene or protein entries.
+The output ```data/``` directory will contain the csv files used to populate the db as well as the fetched fasta sequences corresponding to the gene or protein entries.

 ## 5. Create views

 Views are tables that often result from the combination of several input relations.
-If not convenient from a relational point of view, they are optimal for visualization purposes.
+If not optimal from a relational point of view, they are very convenient for visualization purposes.
 The view qs_summary will be displayed in the home page of the front end web application.

 ```bash
 cd ../